Complete registration instructions are available, or go directly to the appropriate secure connection registration form.

 You can also access these links from the IMS/PIC homepage.

-- After a user has logged onto HUD Secure Systems (see above), the user should select the link for IMS/PIC from the list of applications.
+After a user has logged onto HUD Secure Systems (see above), the user should select the link for IMS/PIC from the list of applications on their Main Menu page.

 HA users should go to the Secure Systems web page and follow the instructions to request the proper type of WASS ID.
 Generally, a regular User ID or a System Coordinator ID is the proper type of ID to request.